What is credit card processing?

 - The transaction information is then sent off to the processor, who communicates with the customer’s bank and the card networks (such as Visa and MasterCard).
 Your processor transmits the processing data to the customer’s bank, so the charge can be either approved or denied—depending on if the card number is valid, whether the customer has the funds available and other factors.

-- That approval is sent back through your processor and then finally back to your terminal.
+- That approval is sent back through your payment processor and then finally back to your terminal or credit card reader.

 - You will then send a batch of approved transactions for settlement (for example, at the end of each business day).
 At that point, your customers’ accounts will be charged and the transaction amounts (less processing, interchange and other fees) will be sent to your bank account.